- This event has passed.

 Participants will learn how to identify and control species of non-native, invasive plants found in the Washington, D.C. area including porcelainberry (Ampelopsis glandulosa), Japanese stiltgrass (Microstegium vimineum) and mile-a-minute (Persicaria perfoliata).
 Native alternatives to common and incoming invasive plants will also be discussed.
 Utilize these identification and removal skills to clear landscapes and make room for more trees!

-The course consists of two parts on two different days: a 3.5 hour classroom session at the Casey Trees headquarters (Wednesday, May 31st) followed by a 2.5 hour field session (Saturday, June 3rd from 9:00am-11:30am) at Fort Dupont Park.
+The course consists of two parts on two different days: a 2.5 hour classroom session at the Casey Trees headquarters (Wednesday, June 13th) followed by a 2.5-hour field session (Saturday, June 16th from 9:00am-11:30am) at a location that is TBD.
+We will announce this location closer to the class date.

 Registering for the classroom session will automatically enroll you in the field session as well.